Maciej-FV/data_jobs_python_project/README.md

 4. **Git & GitHub**: Allows version control as well as sharing the Python code that stands behind this entire analytical project.

 ## **Data Preparation and Clean-up**
----

 This section explains the steps taken for the analysis of the data.

 **Importing & Cleaning-up Data**

 Each time, I have started by loading in the dataset and importing necessary libraries used for the analysis of the data.

-'code'

     #importing libraries
     import ast